babylonchain/btc-staker/README.md

 The staker can withdraw the staked funds after the timelock of the staking or unbonding transaction expires.

-`--staking-transaction-hash` is the hash from response of `stake` command.
+`--staking-transaction-hash` is the transaction hash from the response of `stake` command.

 ```bash
 $ stakercli daemon unstake \